Saturday, December 28, 2019

 “Lovely,” said the waiter.

-The sniffy French woman, eating with her (handsome) husband and child in a high chair, at the next table got all cat’s bum when one of the dogs got too near to her.
-I know I should care, but really, Buddy and Bruno were pretty quiet, so she had little reason to complain. (not that she did complain, she said nothing, but we got looks, sweetie.)
-We kept the dogs away from her in the cramped small space as best we could.
+The sniffy French woman, eating with her handsome husband and child in a high chair, at the next table, got all cat’s bum when one of the dogs got too near to her.
+I know I should care, but really, Buddy and Brun were pretty quiet, so she had little reason to complain. (not that she did complain, actually, she said nothing, but she drew in breath and gave it big eyes, we got looks, sweetie.
+Not too hard to decipher) We kept the dogs away from her in the cramped small space as best we could.

 People continually stopped to say hello.
-Our neighbours, dog people from the park stopped by addressing Buddy and Bruno by their names.
+Our neighbours, dog people from the park stopped by addressing Buddy and Brun by their names.

 “Which one is the baby, I can’t tell anymore.”

-Everybody seems to know the [name of street] Street bulldogs.
-It left the sniffy French lady with little room to complain, frown.
-Bruno and Buddy were well behaved, just pimping for pats from each passer-by.
+Everybody seems to know the names of our bulldogs.
+It left the sniffy French lady with little room to complain, frown, whatever.
+Brun and Buddy were well behaved, just pimping for pats from each passer-by, otherwise lying out on the footpath.

 The coffee was terrible.